Christyan39/test-amartha/README.md

 This repo created to fulfill challenge from Amartha

 ## Initialization
+Prepare Database as dump at https://github.com/Christyan39/test-amartha/tree/main/dump

 After cloning this repo please run
 > make init

-Prepare Database as dump at https://github.com/Christyan39/test-amartha/tree/main/dump
+To run project can using
+> go run main.go

+or
+> ./bin/amartha

 To run the test using
 > make test